Validate Your Marketplace Idea with a Low-Fidelity MVP - Essential Strategies

 Uber Case Study

 Uber started in 2009 as a basic app to solve transportation woes, originating from the founders' own experience.
-The MVP allowed them to incorporate user feedback, leading to innovative features like in-app payments.
+The MVP allowed them to incorporate user feedback, leading to innovative features like in-app payment integration.
 Uber's commitment to evolving based on user needs helped it grow into a leading ride-sharing service.

 Moving Forward: From MVP to Full-Scale Product